zeroc-ice/ice/php/BuildInstructionsLinuxOSX.md

     $ cd php

 Edit `config/Make.rules` and review the build settings.
 For example, you may want to enable `OPTIMIZE`.
-If your PHP installation resides in a non-standard location, modify the `PHP_HOME` setting to contain the installation directory.
 If you are using PHP 5.3 or later and wish to use PHP namespaces, set `USE_NAMESPACES=yes`.

+Ensure that `php` and `php-config` for the version of PHP you wish to build against are first in your path.

 If you have not built Ice for C++ from the `cpp` subdirectory, then set the `ICE_HOME` environment variable to the directory containing your Ice